-How Graffica is modelling the impact of a major upgrade on Thameslink.
+How Graffica is modelling the impact of a major upgrade on Thameslink

-The Thameslink Programme (TLP) is a major upgrade to the existing North/South route through central London, with a core requirement to operate up to 24 trains per hour through the central region of the route between St Pancras and Blackfriars.
+The Thameslink Programme (TLP) is a major upgrade to the existing north/south route through central London, with a core requirement to operate up to 24 trains per hour through the central region of the route between St Pancras and Blackfriars.

 Graffica was chosen by Network Rail to work alongside the University of Birmingham Railway Engineering department to use the Graffica HERMES rail simulator to evaluate the likely impact on service punctuality, reliability and stability when operating services at this increased frequency.
 HERMES was chosen for its adaptable architecture, fidelity and flexibility.

-The study has a very tough deadline to deliver analysis within four months of project inception.
+The study had a very tough deadline to deliver analysis within four months of project inception.
 Graffica was able to convert an existing Network Rail model into HERMES format and create and execute a range of scenarios under a Monte Carlo scheme to evaluate the required punctuality statistics.